Functional equations of Selberg and Ruelle zeta functions for non-unitary twists: The determinant formula

-where in the last equation we used (6.12).
-Therefore, (6.15) becomes
+where in the last equation we used (7.12).
+Therefore, (7.15) becomes

 We treat here the case (b).
 One can proceed similarly for the case (a).
-The left-hand side of (6.16) can be developed more, if we insert the right-hand side of the trace formula \cite[Theorem 5.10]{spil1} for the operator $e^{-tA_{\chi}^{\sharp}(\sigma)}$.
-We have
+The left-hand side of (7.16) can be developed more.
+Recall that $L(\gamma;\sigma,\chi)$ is given by (3.5).
+We insert the right-hand side of the trace formula \cite[eq.
+(5.39), Theorem 5.5]{Spilioti2018} for the operator $e^{-tA_{\chi}^{\sharp}(\sigma)}$.
+As before, we consider the super trace of the operator $e^{-tA_{\chi}^{\sharp}(\sigma)}$.